 How Much Does It Cost to Rent a Store in the Mall?

-We’ve compiled information on what rental spaces in the mall have to offer, as well as an estimate on what it costs to rent one.
+We’ve compiled information on what rental spaces in the mall have to offer, as well as an estimate of what it costs to rent one.
 We’ll also offer some alternatives to mall spaces that include charming cafes, bright art galleries, and so much more that you can book with ease on Peerspace.

 Why do people rent stores in the mall?